CMSTrackerDPG/certifier/docs/overview.rst

 Features
 --------

-The features of the TkDQMDoctor include:
+The features of the Certification Helper include:

 - Validation of certified data
 - Provision of Checklists